SorourMo/95-Cloud-An-Extension-to-38-Cloud-Dataset/README.md

 More information about the dataset could be found [here](https://github.com/SorourMo/38-Cloud-A-Cloud-Segmentation-Dataset/blob/master/README.md).
 **************************************
-If you found this dataset useful for your research please cite these two papers:
+If you found this dataset useful for your research please cite these three papers:

 ```
 @INPROCEEDINGS{95-cloud,